alt-dima/prescaler/README.md

 **Notice** how `percent` parameter works!
 It is used in formula to calculate new/temporary value for CPU AverageUtilization.
 For example:
 - you have 30 pods
-- in HPA you set CPU AverageUtilization value = 50
+- HPA periodically calculates averageUtilization and updates its status in `status.currentMetrics`, for example, current avg cpu = 50
 - in Prescaler you set percent = 200

 Than Prescaler will do math 50 * 100 / 200 = 25 and set CPU AverageUtilization = 25.
 HPA will scale up to 60 pods, because it will need 60 pods to maintain avg cpu about 25% (because on 50% it needed 30 pods)